codeship/screencast-storyboards/storyboards/django-bitbucket-dotcloud.md

 By the way, if you ever need help, check out the Codeship documentation. [move mouse over documentation link] If you encounter any problems, contact the Codeship crew by clicking on the support links in the top-right or the bottom-right corner. [move mouse over support links]

-And a few seconds later our build succeeded!
+A few seconds later our build succeeded!
 Great!

 ![Codeship finished build][screenshot-first-build-finished]

 We see all the commands that were run.
-After a few initial preparation commands the Codeship ran the commands that we specified a few moments ago.
+After a few initial preparation commands Codeship ran the commands that we specified a few moments ago.